 Ankeny City Council approved a new snow ordinance on Oct.
 1, 2018.
 View Ordinance 1956.
 Effective immediately, the City of Ankeny may declare a snow ordinance based on several factors including snow, sleet, freezing rain and blowing snow.
 When a snow ordinance is declared, the following rules apply:

-- All vehicles must be moved off of all public streets, alleys and on street parking within the city when a snow ordinance is declared.
+- No parking allowed on all public streets, alleys and on-street parking within the city when a snow ordinance is in effect.

 - No parking is allowed until the snow ordinance is officially lifted by the City.

-- Parking in The District at Prairie Trail and Uptown business district is prohibited from 2 – 6 a.m. during snow ordinances.
+- Parking in The District at Prairie Trail and Uptown business district is prohibited from 2 – 6 a.m. during a snow ordinance.

 - Vehicles parked on the street during a snow ordinance will be ticketed $40 and may be towed.

-- When a snow ordinance is put into effect, the declaration will be communicated, along with the start and stop times for parking restrictions:
+When a snow ordinance is declared, the City will announce the start and stop times for parking restrictions via:

-- via text message (text ANKENY to 72466 to opt in for text message alerts*)
+- text message (text ANKENY to 72466 to opt in for text message alerts*)

-- in a red bar at the top of this website
+- this website - look for a red bar at the top

 Winter Weather Procedures